louiz/biboumi/doc/user.rst

 able to take part in a conversation (or idle) in a channel from a mobile client while the desktop client is still connected, for example.

-To cleanly shutdown the component, send a SIGINT or SIGTERM signal to it.
-It will send messages to all connected IRC and XMPP servers to indicate a reason why the users are being disconnected.
-Biboumi exits when the end of communication is acknowledged by all IRC servers.
-If one or more IRC servers do not respond, biboumi will only exit if it receives the same signal again or if a 2 seconds delay has passed.

 .. note:: If you use a biboumi that you have no control on: remember that the administrator of the gateway you use is able to view all your IRC conversations, whether you’re using encryption or not.
 This is exactly as